 11. Do you know the whereabouts of evacuee Roy Gilliard?
 He and his mother moved into a house in Baker Street, Heaton Norris, Stockport.
 Also looking for evacuees John Philipson (or Phillips) and Angela Collins who went to Stockport.
 A Stockport wartime friend would love to get back in touch with these 3 evacuees.

 12. The family of Roy Guilbert Cowling is looking for information about his evacuation.
 Can you help?

 13. Does anyone remember Miriam Russell, a young mother who was evacuated to Stockport/Manchester in 1940 with her two infants?
-Her family would love to know more about her brief time there, as she passed away within a few months of arriving there.
+Her son would love to know more about her brief time there, as Miriam passed away within a few months of arriving there.

 14. Looking for evacuees Pat or Frank Le Page who lived with Ernest and Carrie Hewitt in Bulkeley, Cheshire – their neice Eva Carr would love to get back in touch with you!